dannieRope/Leads-Sales-Data-Analysis-Insights-Recommendations/README.md

 4. There are 10 sales agents who are assigned the leads generated.
 These agents then get in touch with the respective persons and pitch them the products.
 All of them are also given half yearly sales targets.
 Mr. Gupta wants to classify these sales agents based on their performance and identify salesperson specific actions to increase the conversion rate of the leads.

 # OBJECTIVES
-The main objective of this project is to help Mr. Gupta in finding out the answers to his questions by analysing the Leads and sales data provided by the company.
+This project aims to assist Mr. Gupta in obtaining insights by analysing the company's provided leads and sales data.
+The key business questions include:

+1. What is the sales contribution of each region to the overall total?

+2. Which product boasts the highest Average Order Value (AOV)?

+3. How does the monthly leads generation trend evolve over time?

+4. How well are sales agents performing in comparison to their assigned sales targets?

 # THE DATA